benfrick/docs-portfolio/src/doc/commerce/checkout/use-carts.md

 ### Step 4: Get a Cart Summary

-The consumer has finished adding products to the cart, and they might wish to see a summary before proceeding to checkout.
-Use the [Cart Reviews API](https://developer.niketech.com/docs/projects/Cart%20Reviews?tab=api){:target="new-tab"} to get a cart summary with taxes, estimated delivery date(s), shipping group(s) (when applicable), and updated subtotals.
+The consumer has finished adding products to the cart, and you can use the [Cart Reviews API](https://developer.niketech.com/docs/projects/Cart%20Reviews?tab=api){:target="new-tab"} to show them a cart summary before they proceed to checkout.

 Cart Reviews currently has two versions available: